qutip/qutip-notebooks/examples/heom/heom-1a-spin-bath-model-basic.md

 The Bosonic environment is implicitly assumed to obey a particular Hamiltonian (see paper), the parameters of which are encoded in the spectral density, and subsequently the free-bath correlation functions.

 In the example below we show how to model the overdamped Drude-Lorentz Spectral Density, commonly used with the HEOM.
-We show how to do this the Matsubara, Pade and fitting decompositions, and compare their convergence.
+We show how to do this using the Matsubara, Pade and fitting decompositions, and compare their convergence.

 ### Drude-Lorentz (overdamped) spectral density
 The Drude-Lorentz spectral density is: